Benden içecek istemekten vazgeç! Git onu kendin al.

 - I have no intention of asking him.

-- I had scarcely entered the class before the students started asking questions.
+- As soon as I entered the class, the students started asking questions.

 Hasta arkadaşımın hatırını sormak için Osaka'ya gittim.